Authelia¶

 Authelia is an open-source authentication and authorization server providing 2-factor authentication and single sign-on (SSO) for your applications via a web portal.
-It acts as a companion of reverse proxies like Nginx, Traefik, or HAProxy to let them know whether queries should pass through.
+Like Traefik Forward Auth, Authelia acts as a companion of reverse proxies like Nginx, Traefik, or HAProxy to let them know whether queries should pass through.
 Unauthenticated users are redirected to Authelia Sign-in portal instead.
+Authelia is a popular alternative to a heavyweight such as Keycloak.

 Features include